ChrisW-priv/PersonalVault/notes/Statistics.md

 ---
+title: Statistics
+description: The discipline that concerns the collection, interpretation and presentation
+date: 2025-02-14
+tags: []
 categories:
   - null
   - zettelkasten
-date: 2025-02-14
-description: The discipline that concerns the collection, interpretation and presentation of data.
-tags: []
-title: Statistics
 ---

 ## Intuition